 Through-Wall Location and Sensing System: General Dynamics (GDATP) and Camero developed a portable solution for through-wall location and sensing with the support of the BIRD Foundation.
 The Xaver™ 400 system detects whether people are present behind walls, how many individuals are present, and where they are situated.
 The system, simple to operate, is a dependable tool used to increase situation awareness and to support effective decision making.

 Cutting-Edge HR System: The Shanghai Municipal Labor and Social Security Bureau is using web-based screening and assessment tools to support entrepreneurs.
 This innovative system was developed by CareerHarmony and Manpower with a grant from the BIRD Foundation.
 Following the project, Manpower Inc., the $11 billion staffing and HR organization, became the majority shareholder, a major client and powerful strategic partner of CareerHarmony.

-Sperm Quality Analyzer: The Optibreed Sperm Quality Analyzer was designed and developed by Progeny Systems and MES (Medical Electronic Systems Ltd.), as a unique portable unit that combines optical detection with an internal computer to provide a rapid sperm analysis --- both for the human fertility market as well as the veterinary market.
-The Analyzer, funded by the BIRD Foundation, provides quantitative evaluation of the semen quality of cattle and wine.
+Sperm Quality Analyzer: The Optibreed Sperm Quality Analyzer was designed and developed by Progeny Systems and MES (Medical Electronic Systems Ltd.), as a unique portable unit that combines optical detection with an internal computer to provide a rapid sperm analysis - both for the human fertility market as well as the veterinary market.
+The Analyzer, funded by the BIRD Foundation, provides quantitative evaluation of the semen quality of cattle.